Continue with Facebook

 Read on to learn more about edema, how it can lead to leaking legs, and what you can do to manage it.

-Leaking legs are a result of peripheral edema, a type of swelling due to excess fluid retention in the lower legs (or other parts of the body).
-Common symptoms of peripheral edema include:
+Leaking legs are a result of peripheral edema, a type of swelling due to too much fluid building up in the lower legs (or other parts of the body).
+Peripheral edema is a common symptom of heart failure.
+If it isn’t managed well, fluid can build up and leak through the skin.
+This is known as lymphorrhea and sometimes called “leaky legs.”

 Many MyHeartDiseaseTeam members have experienced peripheral edema.
 One member wrote, “After being up for about an hour, my ankles would start to swell and, by evening, they’d be grossly swollen.”